farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 This consequence represent injuries or trauma inflicted on a character.

-When your condition worsens, you take a certain amount of `stress` that you track on the `stress clock`.
+When your condition worsens, you take a certain amount of `stress` that you track on your character's `stress clock`.
 You also need to update your `condition ` to represent the new state your character is in.

-Your new condition will affect the narrative permissions of your character, and how they can interact with the world.
+Your character's new condition will affect their narrative permissions, and how they can interact with the world.

 When your stress clock is filled, you can clear all the segments, and your character is taken out for the scene.